 - Unroll crescent dough into one long rectangle; press perforations to seal.
 Drop small spoonfuls of cookie dough mixture over top; spread gently to cover.
 Roll up jelly-roll style, starting with a long side; pinch seam to seal.
 Cut crosswise into 12 slices; arrange cut side up on cherry mixture.

 - Bake until golden brown, 25-30 minutes.
 Cool 10 minutes.
 Meanwhile, combine confectioners' sugar, remaining almond extract and enough milk to make a medium-thick glaze.
 Drizzle rolls with glaze; sprinkle with remaining toasted almonds.
-Serve warm with vanilla ice cream.
+Serve warm with ice cream, if desired.
 Yield: 12 servings.

 Originally published as Cookie Swirl Cobbler in Taste of Home February/March 2017